 There is nothing more valuable than having friends and contacts in all corners of the globe.
 My first paid writing job came to me from an old friend working in PR in Saudi Arabia and I am eternally grateful to old friends for nursing opportunities that have come my way.

 Nomad Tip 4) Take care of your health and well-being by taking time out and remaining flexible.

 This may seem like a somewhat obvious suggestion but staying healthy as a nomad can be more challenging than you imagine.
 Strains on sleeping patterns due to jet lag, time zone differences and constant travel can make you feel run down and physically stressed.
 It is important to (try) and establish a decent sleeping pattern and manage time zone differences.

-Recently whilst travelling, trekking and volunteering in Nepal after several months I became run down and unwell.
-I realised I needed a week to unwind, to heal and rest.
+Recently whilst traveling, trekking and volunteering in Nepal after several months I became run down and unwell.
+I realized I needed a week to unwind, to heal and rest.
 I took a week out to do yoga and chill out.
 Pretty easy to do in Asia and a great example of finding a balance.
-Something I once never realised was so important.
+Something I once never realized was so important.

 Nomad Tip 5) Afford to live your best nomad life by budgeting your money and having full control over your finances.